Texas Style Tamale Pie

 ½ cup whole kernel corn

 1 tomato, diced

 1 medium onion, chopped

-1/2 cup grated Monterey Jack and Cheddar cheese combination, or to taste
+½ cup grated Cheddar and Monterey Jack cheese or to suit taste

-1. Place 3 cups of water and the salt in a large saucepan over high heat.
-In a medium bowl, combine 3 cups of water with the cornmeal.
-When the salted water boils, gradually pour in the cornmeal, stirring constantly.
-Cook, stirring often, until thick, about 30 minutes over low heat.
-Meanwhile, butter a 3-quart casserole.
+1. Place 3 cups water and salt in a saucepan.
+Mix the remaining water with the cornmeal.
+When water boils, gradually stir in the cornmeal, stirring constantly.
+Cook and stir until thick, about 30 minutes.
+Meanwhile butter a three quart casserole.

-2. While the cooked cornmeal is still warm, spread it over the bottom and sides of the casserole, smoothing it out to a thickness of about 1/2 inch.
+2. While still warm, line the bottom and sides of the casserole with the corn meal mush or mixture--smoothing it out to about ½ inch thickness.
 If baking immediately, preheat the oven to 350 F or if delaying the baking, preheat before baking.